srMarquinho/webhooks_on_rails/README.md

 # Web hook on Rails
 This little Ruby on Rails app is able to store web hooks into its database and show you the statistics.

 Why Rails?
 It is easy to expand features and fast to build.
+It's database is postgresql for easy Heroku implementation.

 I considered separating concerns and avoiding dependencies.
 That way new email types and events can be added/removed with easy.